tier4/AWSIM/docs/Components/Environment/AWSIMEnvironment/index.md

 ### Buildings and roads

-Buildings has the greatest impact on Autowares self-position estimation.
-Accurate environment objects placement is crucial for correct point cloud data generation, which directly affects localization capabilities.
+Buildings have the greatest impact on Autoware's self-position estimation.
+Accurate environment object placement is crucial for correct point cloud data generation, which directly affects localization capabilities.
-The road surface affects vehicle dynamics.
+Additionally, the road surface affects vehicle dynamics.

 ### Traffic lights control

-To simulate signal recognition, the modelled traffic lights must be strictly aligned with the Lanelet2 location.
+To simulate signal recognition, the modeled traffic lights must be strictly aligned with the Lanelet2 location.
-NPCVehicle runs based on traffic light control, which defines traffic flow on intersections, preventing the NPCs from colliding.
+NPCVehicle runs based on traffic light control, which defines traffic flow at intersections, preventing the NPCs from colliding.
 Additionally, ego vehicle performs signal recognition from camera sensor images containing traffic lights.

 ## NPC traffic

-The use of NPCs adds realism to self-driving simulations, especially in urban environment.
-NPCVehicle, NPCPedestrian to simulate traffic.
+The use of NPCs adds realism to self-driving simulations, especially in urban environments.
+NPC Vehicle, NPC Pedestrian to simulate traffic.